emcuttsy/monoglot-anxiety/content/english/blog/why-i-don-t-like-to-gendern-in-german-and-why-i-do-it-anyways.md

 * 99 women + 1 man: _Ärzte_ (masculine, plural)
 * 100 women: _Ärztinnen_ (feminine, plural)

-A mixed group always takes the masculine form, even if it is mostly women.

-If you're talking about the concept of "doctor" or "doctors" in general (i.e., when sex isn't known or doesn't matter), the traditional solution is to use the **generic masculine comes.**

-The generic masculine is the use of masculine words to describe concepts in general or groups of people whose gender isn't known (or mixed groups).
+The masculine form is also used to represent concepts in general — basically whenever sex is unknown or irrelevant.
+This use is the **generic masculine.**

 For instance, to speak about the concept of "doctor" or "doctors," or about some undetermined doctor whose gender isn't known or important, you'd use the masculine _Arzt_ or _Ärzte_ (plural) — even if you don't only have males in mind.

-But while the generic masculine can include women, feminine words almost always _only_ refer to women and cannot by any stretch of the imagination include men.
+But while masculine words can include women (i.e., either in mixed groups or referring in general to groups to which women can belong), their feminine counterparts almost always refer only to women and cannot by any stretch of the imagination include men.

 Basically, masculine is to rectangle as feminine is to square  — masculine words describe the general category to which the feminine special cases belong.